NodeSchoolSF/interview-prep/s1_01_interview_prep.md

 - [**Tech Interview Handbook**](https://yangshun.github.io/tech-interview-handbook) (free) - a comprehensive guide to the technical interview.

 ## Learn essential data structures and algorithms

-**Note:** The degree to which companies test for algorithms knowledge varies widely.
-If possible, look into what kinds of questions the company tends to ask (Glassdoor or Leetcode are places to start, but worth searching online for more resources).
-Generally speaking, startups are more likely to ask questions more related to everyday work, whereas larger companies may be more likely to ask algorithms questions.

 Algorithms and techniques: